If your query is addressed below or on the Home Affairs website, we will not provide a response.

 Before requesting a refund, review the information here.
-If, after reviewing the information, you believe you may be eligible for a refund, complete a Form 1424 – Refund Request and submit it to us, along with relevant supporting documents, via email.
+If, after reviewing the information, you believe you may be eligible for a refund, complete a Form 1424 – Refund Request and submit it to us, along with relevant supporting documents, via the Australian Immigration Enquiry Form.

 We will not respond to incomplete refund requests.

 Visa holders outside of Australia may be subject to cancellation without notice under Section 128 of the Migration Act.

 As a result of the cancellation you no longer have a valid visa to travel to Australia and you may be restricted from being granted another visa.

 If your visa has been cancelled, notification of the decision including the reasons for cancelling your visa have been sent to you at your nominated address for correspondence.
 There is no right of merits review by a Tribunal for this decision because the decision was made while you were outside the Australian migration zone.